wenytang-ms/vscode-mcp-server/README.md

 - **List files and directories** in your VS Code workspace
 - **Read file contents** with encoding support and size limits
 - **Search for symbols** across your workspace
+- **Get symbol definitions** and hover information by line and symbol name
 - **Create new files** using VS Code's WorkspaceEdit API
 - **Make line replacements** in files
 - **Check for diagnostics** (errors and warnings) in your workspace